Saivivekmulukuri/Saivivekmulukuri/README.md

 ## 👨‍💻 About Me
 I'm an **MS by Research** student specializing in **Data Science and Artificial Intelligence** at **Indian Institute of Technology Bombay**.
 - 🔭 My research focuses on leveraging traditional image processing techniques along with deep learning methods to solve the problem of **Video De-Fencing**, supervised by **Prof. Ajit Rajwade**.
-- 🌱 I’m currently exploring applications of **AI in Agriculture**.
+- 🌱 I’m actively looking for part-time or full-time internship opportunities.
-- 👯 I’m looking to collaborate on exciting projects aimed at solving real-world problems.
+- 👯 I’m eager to collaborate on exciting projects aimed at solving real-world problems.

 ---